 There are two major categories of waste that we deal with at the University of Ottawa; hazardous waste and domestic waste.
-Hazardous waste is potentially dangerous and is handled by the Office of Risk Management.
+Hazardous waste is potentially dangerous and is handled by the Office of the Chief Risk Officer.
 Domestic waste is essentially all other forms of waste and is handled by Sanitary Services.

 How we handle our waste is important.
 You have probably heard of the 3R’s (reduce, reuse, and recycle).
 There is a reason why they are mentioned in exactly this order; because it is the preferred way of dealing with waste.